A LOW-TECH 3-DAY EXPERIENCE

 PRACTICE 2: BREAKFAST PARTY

 SUMMARY: Easter Sunday provides the final steps in the Graves to Gardens journey.
 We’ll try on the disciplines of celebration and “nature immersion” (the discipline of experiencing God through nature) which will help us explore our part in the ever-expanding kingdom of God among us.
-There are two practices, the first involves getting up before the dawn to watch the sun saturate the world with light.
-The second, and probably the highlight of the weekend, is a breakfast feast focused on celebrating the resurrection of Jesus and the inauguration of a new way of being human.
+There are two practices, the first involves getting up before dawn to watch the sun saturate the world with light.
+The second, and possibly the highlight of the weekend, is a breakfast feast focused on celebrating the resurrection of Jesus and the inauguration of a new way of being human.

 Download the print (and tablet) friendly version or the mobile phone version of the Day 3 journey guide here:

-Graves to Gardens is a virtual-to-actual-to-virtual project designed to be experienced in real life (actual space) and shared through social media (virtual space).
-Your household is invited to share images and stories from your journey using #gravestogardens on Instagram and on the Graves To Gardens Facebook page.
-Happy Easter!
+Graves to Gardens is a virtual-to-actual project designed to be experienced in real life (actual space) and shared through social media (virtual space).
+You are invited to share your journey using #gravestogardens on Instagram or by posting on the Graves To Gardens Facebook page.